These 10 teas can reduce bloating in the long term and also help with water retention and other symptoms of an unhappy gut.

 If you’re looking for the complete package to tackle bloating, water retention, digestive issues as well as giving your gut a boost, the New Me 28 Day teatox package is just what you need.

 Specifically formulated with natural ingredients, the teatox comes with both the Cinnamon Gardens Digestive tea as well as the Berry Bay Cleanse.
-Combined, the teas are a powerful was to kickstart a healthy eating programme and can be used to combat regular bloating, eliminate water weight, shed excess fat, boost energy, clear skin and encourage a healthy gut.
+Combined, the teas are a powerful way to kickstart a healthy eating programme and can be used to combat regular bloating, eliminate water weight, shed excess fat, boost energy, clear skin and encourage a healthy gut.

-The antioxidants in the plant will also give your liver a boost so when drunk regularly, it can help manage bloating before you feel the effects.
+The antioxidants in the plant will also give your liver a boost, so when drunk regularly, it can help manage bloating, so you need never feel that awkward discomfort again.

-Does tea actually works for bloating?
+Does tea actually work for bloating?

 However, if your bloating is caused by excess food, food intolerance or drinking alcohol, then teas can form part of a long-term solution.

-Feeling bloated because of excess eating can also lead to unwanted weight gain, water retention, a sluggish metabolism, lack of energy and constipation.
-Drinking teas which are specifically designed to combat these issues can improve your overall gut health.
+- Feeling bloated because of excess eating can also lead to unwanted weight gain, water retention, a sluggish metabolism, lack of energy and constipation.
+Drinking teas that are specifically designed to combat these issues can improve your overall gut health.

-Beating bloating isn't just about those few hours when your stomach swells, it’s about how you process foods, store fat, convert food to energy and how you feel about yourself.
+Beating bloating isn't just about those few hours when your stomach swells.
+It's about how you process foods, store fat, convert food to energy and how you feel about yourself.

 Bloating won’t go away on its own.

-The benefits of drinking tea can help reduce bloating as well as promoting a healthy gut and you might even lose some weight as well.
+The benefits of drinking tea can help reduce bloating as well as promoting a healthy gut.
+You might even lose some weight as well.

 We’d love to hear from you.